AlxMedia/featureon/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-MagazinerTwo bundles the following third-party resources:
+Featureon bundles the following third-party resources:

 Font Awesome, Copyright Dave Gandy
 License: SIL OFL 1.1 (Fonts); MIT (CSS)